Akshar062/MovieReviews/README.md

     https://github.com/Akshar062/MovieReviews.git

 2. Open in Android Studio:
     Open the project in Android Studio and wait for the dependencies to be resolved.

-4. API Key Setup:
+3. API Key Setup:
     Obtain an API key from TMDB and add it to the Utils/Constants.java file.

-5. Picasso Library:
+4. Picasso Library:
     The app uses Picasso for image loading.
 Make sure to include the following dependency in your build.gradle file.

+    ```gradle
     implementation 'com.squareup.picasso:picasso:2.71828'

-6. Run the App:
+5. Run the App:
     Build and run the app on an emulator or a physical device.

+## Built With

+- Android Studio
+- Java
+- XML
+- TMDB API
+- Picasso Library
+- Retrofit Library
+- Gson Library
+- Glide Library
+- Material Design Components
+- RecyclerView
+- CardView
+- ConstraintLayout
+- ViewPager2
+- TabLayout
+- Navigation Component

 ## Contributing
 If you'd like to contribute to the project, please follow the contribution guidelines.